Katsugachi/Contomo/README.md

 # Contomo
-The absolute best pomodoro timer.
-Engineered to be as effective as possible <br>
+The absolute best pomodoro timer I could make.
+Engineered to be as scientifically effective as possible <br>
-Completely open source